airpair/mastering-es6-higher-order-functions-for-arrays/post.md

     return sum / 3;
 };

-// When there is just 1 parameter, the parenthesis before the => can be ommitted var deconstruct = number => {
+// When there is just 1 parameter, the parenthesis before the => can be omitted var deconstruct = number => {
     return {
         integral: Math.trunc(number),